 - the 13th century – 1505: Merv is part of the empire of Timur.

-- 1505 – 1788: Merv is smaller city of local importance which is governed by Uzbeks, then – Persians and finally by Bukhara.
+- 1505 – 1788: Merv is a smaller city of local importance that is governed by Uzbeks, then – Persians, and finally by Bukhara.

-- the late 19th century – now: archaeological exploration started and on-going.
+- the late 19th century – now: archaeological exploration started and is ongoing.

-Merv is the best preserved Silk Road oasis in Central Asia and represents a cultural monument of global importance.
-City was huge – central part is 5 by 5 km large.
-Murghab River changed its course towards the west – thus the city also over the time was extended to the west.
+Merv is the best-preserved Silk Road oasis in Central Asia and represents a cultural monument of global importance.
+The city was huge – its central part is 5 by 5 km large.
+Murghab River changed its course towards the west – thus the city also over time was extended to the west.

 These cities are:

-Soltangala (Sultan Kala) – by far the largest city which was built in Abbasid and Seljuk time.
-Construction of this city started in the 8th century to the west from Gawurgala.
+Soltangala (Sultan Kala) – by far the largest city which was built in Abbasid and Seljuk times.
+Construction of this city started in the 8th century to the west of Gawurgala.
 This city was built very fast and encircled with approximately 12 km long fortification walls.
 Characteristic buildings here are köshks – residential buildings of influential and rich people.
 These köshks were similar to two-flor palaces with corrugated walls.
-Most impressive structure here (and in the whole Merv) is Grand Kyz Qala (Greater Gyzgala) palace (from Turkmen "maiden’s fortress" which was built outside the city walls, to the west from it.
-This palace had 17 rooms an central courtyard.
+The most impressive structure here (and in the whole Merv) is Grand Kyz Qala (Greater Gyzgala) palace (from Turkmen "maiden’s fortress" which was built outside the city walls, to the west from it.
+This palace had 17 rooms and a central courtyard.
 Another city palace is Small Kyz Qala (Lesser Gyzgala) with very massive walls.
-Impressive are also later Seljuk buildings – remnants of palace (possible Sanjar palace), mausoleum of Sultan Sanjar (the 12th century), where the later has been preserved almost intact.
-Unusual structure is Kepderihana – possible pigeon roost or, possibly, library.
-Walls of this city still are 8 – 9 m tall.
-Later in front of these walls was built one more and also the suburbs (Isgendergala) were surrounded by massive, 5 m thick wall.
+Impressive are also later Seljuk buildings – remnants of the palace (possibly Sanjar palace), mausoleum of Sultan Sanjar (the 12th century), where the later has been preserved almost intact.
+An unusual structure is Kepderihana – possibly a pigeon roost or, possibly, a library.
+The walls of this city still are 8 – 9 m tall.
+Later in front of these walls was built one more and also the suburbs (Isgendergala) were surrounded by a massive, 5 m thick wall.

 - Shaim Kala – extension of metropolis which was developed since the 7th century AD.
-Also this part of city was enclosed in fortification walls.
+Also, this part of the city was enclosed in fortification walls.

-- Abdyllahangala (Abdullah Khan Kala) – is smaller city, built in Timurid times (the early 15th century) to the south from the older cities.
+- Abdyllahangala (Abdullah Khan Kala) – is a smaller city, built in Timurid times (the early 15th century) to the south of the older cities.

 - Bairam Ala Khan Kala – fortified extension, built in the 18th century, now also in ruins.